 Snyk CLI for Java and Kotlin

-• Snyk CLI with Gradle: To build the dependency graph, Snyk integrates with Gradle and inspects the dependencies reported by the tool.
+• Snyk CLI with Gradle: to build the dependency graph, Snyk integrates with Gradle and inspects the dependencies reported by the tool.
 The following manifest files are supported: build.gradle (Groovy DSL) and build.gradle.kts (Kotlin DSL).

-• Snyk CLI with Maven: To build the dependency tree, Snyk integrates with Maven and inspects the dependencies reported by the tool.
+• Snyk CLI with Maven: to build the dependency tree, Snyk integrates with Maven and inspects the dependencies reported by the tool.
 The following manifest files are supported: pom.xml.

 The following table lists options to start scanning your dependencies.
 It covers the snyk test and snyk monitor commands.
 For a list of all the options for these commands, see the CLI commands and options summary.